Select Page

 It can be continuous or intermittent, and in many cases, it is linked to underlying conditions such as endometriosis, pelvic inflammatory disease, bladder disorders, or nerve-related issues

-In India, we see this extremely commonly and unfortunately, it is often ignored or misdiagnosed, leaving women to suffer silently.
+In India, this is an extremely common yet silent epidemic.
+Unfortunately, it is often ignored or misdiagnosed, leaving women to suffer silently for years.

 The Reality of Chronic Pelvic Pain in India

-We understand that patients coming to us have often gone through a lot emotionally and financially.
+At Shree IVF and Endometriosis Clinic, we understand that patients coming to us have often gone through a lot.

-Dr. Jay Mehta, pelvic pain specialist in Mumbai, India offers a comprehensive, nerve-focused clinical pathway designed to provide long-term relief where traditional treatments have failed.
+Dr. Jay Mehta, a leading pelvic pain specialist in Mumbai, India, offers a comprehensive, nerve-focused clinical pathway designed to provide long-term relief where traditional treatments have failed.

 What Are the Common Symptoms of Chronic Pelvic Pain?